 - School requesting 0-25 Inclusive Education services involvement with the young person.

 - School requesting advice from specialist disability teams.

 This will mean there will be more people at the planning meeting, but everybody will have a responsibility to help the young person be successful on their learning journey.

-Using Wibsey Primary SEND Plans we are able to develop support plans to help families who have asked for our help to support their child because he or she is failing to make good learning and/or social, emotional and behavioural progress.
+Using Wibsey Primary My Support Plans we are able to develop plans to help families who have asked for our help to support their child because he or she is failing to make good learning and/or social, emotional and behavioural progress.
 There are many reasons why this may be happening and we are able to offer advice or support to the family depending on their needs.
 This has been very successful.